BogdanVV/electron-text-highlighter/README.md

 ## Why I didn't use any css preprocessors/libs like scss/tailwind/styled-components?

 Because styling isn't the thing in this particular case since esentially it consists of a few components.
 CSS-modules will do.
+Besides, Vite provides some default nice styles for buttons, links etc.

+## Some info about tools that were used for building this monster

+- `Vite` for scaffolding the project;
+- `electron-store` for storing data persistently;
+- `typescript`;
+- nothing more comes to my mind actually.
+A lot of stuff was shipped by vite by default. `package.json` isn't rich with fancy packages.

 ## How to run this project locally?